Travellers ‘anxious’ and ‘worried’ as rail services cancelled due to heatwave - NewsBreak

 More than two dozen services departing from London King’s Cross and Euston were cancelled or delayed.

-The route between London King’s Cross and Peterborough was closed until the early afternoon, with a reduced service running later in the day.
+The route between London King’s Cross and Peterborough is expected to remain closed until at least midday.

-Avanti West Coast said services from London Euston were cancelled due to ongoing repair work following damage caused by fires in the Hatch End area of north-west London on Tuesday.
+Avanti West Coast said services from London Euston have been cancelled due to ongoing repair work following damage caused by fires in the Hatch End area of north-west London on Tuesday.

 A spokesman said: “Train services are severely disrupted across our network as a result of damage to the overhead wires at multiple locations due to yesterday’s extreme heat.
 Network Rail is still at the sites carrying out repairs.